tc-ca/pact-cfapc/PACT Technical Implementation Guide.md

 - Total weight of the cargo

-Provide the following flight manifest information (after the flight’s departure):
+Provide the following flight manifest (FFM) information (after the flight’s departure):

 - Date and departure time of the flight